Nernst lamp

-The Nernst lamp was an early form of incandescent lamp.
+The Nernst lamp is an early form of the incandescent lamp.

 Construction

 Nernst lamps did not use a glowing tungsten filament.
 Instead, they used a ceramic rod that was heated to incandescence.
 Because the rod (unlike tungsten wire) would not further oxidize when exposed to air, there was no need to enclose it within a vacuum or noble gas environment; the burners in Nernst lamps could operate exposed to the air and were only enclosed in glass to isolate the hot incandescent emitter from its environment.
 A ceramic of zirconium oxide – yttrium oxide was used as the glowing rod.

 Efficiency

 Developed by the German physicist and chemist Walther Nernst in 1897 at the University of Göttingen, these lamps were about twice as efficient as carbon-filament lamps and emitted a more "natural" light (more similar in spectrum to daylight).

 The lamps were quite successfully marketed for a time, although they eventually lost out to the more efficient tungsten-filament incandescent light bulb.

 One disadvantage of the Nernst design was that the ceramic rod was not electrically conductive at room temperature, so the lamps needed a separate heater filament to heat the ceramic sufficiently to begin conducting electricity.